DanyunHe/mit18337_pinn/README.md

-# MIT 18.337 final project
+# Exploration of a discrete-time physices informed neural network

-## Exploration of a discrete-time physices informed neural network
+## MIT18.337 Final project by Jiayin Lu, Ziye Tao, and Danyun He

 This project explores the physics-informed neural networks.
 In particular, we use the implicit Runge-Kutta time stepping schemes with unlimited number of stages to solve one-dimensional Burger’s Equation.
 The neural network is implemented in Julia and we vary different parameters including number of time-step size, number of stages in Runge-Kutta and different neural network structures and discuss their performance in final prediction.
 We also investigate different sampling strategies for more efficient training.